scottmuc/scottmuc.github.com/source/_posts/2014-02-24-valuable-links-devops.markdown

 ## Must Watch Videos

 * [The Devops Transformation][the-devops-transformation] - [Ben Rockwood][ben-rockwood] does a most
-  enlightening talk on the subject.
+  enlightening talk on the subject
 * [Devops Demystified][devops-demystified] - Another **Ben Rockwood** talk that is awesome

 ## Events